yimpyomp/DSAT-Trimmer/README.md

-# This is a work in progress, compatability has been tested on Linux as well as a personal, unmanaged machine running Windows 10.
+# This is a work in progress, compatibility has been tested on Linux as well as a personal, unmanaged machine running Windows 10.

 ## DSAT Trimmer: Trim a full DSAT DT/IT PDF to only the pages containing missed responses.
 ## Known Issues